griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 ##### Dimension Heat maps

 We can also view the PCs as heatmaps.
-We see the top genes which drive the PC and how much they are expressed or not expressed in each cell.
+We see the top genes that drive the PC and how much they are expressed or not expressed in each cell.
 We want our heatmaps to show contrast and not just look like a blobby mess.
-More importantly, we look at what genes are driving the PC and depending on what we would like to search for in our analysis, would want to make sure our PCs include genes that are relavent.
+More importantly, we look at what genes are driving the PC, and depending on what we would like to search for in our analysis, we would want to make sure our PCs include genes that are relavent.

 ```R
 jpeg(sprintf("%s/DimHm1_12.jpg", outdir), width = 10, height = 20, units = 'in', res = 150)